upcliujie/mesa/docs/drivers/asahi.rst

 memory.

 The library is only built if ``-Dtools=asahi`` is passed.
-It builds a single ``wrap.dylib`` file, which should be inserted into a process with the ``DYLD_INSERT_LIBRARIES`` environment variable.
+It builds a single :file:`wrap.dylib` file, which should be inserted into a process with the ``DYLD_INSERT_LIBRARIES`` environment variable.

 For example, to trace an app ``./app``, run: